midnightntwrk/midnight-wallet/wallet-engine/README.md

 );
 ```

-To initiate the synchronization of the wallet with the indexer, the `wallet` variable, which holds an instance of the Wallet & Resource types (available in the wallet api), needs to be started using the following method:
+To begin synchronizing the wallet with the indexer, start the `wallet` variable, which holds an instance of the wallet and resource types from the wallet API, using the following method:

 ```ts
  wallet.start();
 ```

-## Getting Wallet State
+## Getting the wallet state

-The [Wallet State](https://docs.midnight.network/develop/reference/midnight-api/wallet-api/type-aliases/WalletState) is provided through an rx.js observable, the value of the state can be obtained using various methods supported by rx.js.
-Here is one example:
+The [wallet state](https://docs.midnight.network/develop/reference/midnight-api/wallet-api/type-aliases/WalletState) is provided through an `rx.js` observable.
+You can retrieve the state value using various methods supported by `rx.js`.
+Here's an example:

 ```ts
 wallet.state().subscribe((state) => {